Minority community in Goa will vote for BJP, says CM Sawant

 Sawant said the issues related to Goa, like resumption of mining operations, tourism development, improvement of infrastructure and inclusion of Dhangar (shepherd) community under the Scheduled Tribes category, were suggested for incorporation in the BJP's national manifesto.

-Responding to a question on support of allies, the chief minister said his government's coalition partners, including the Goa Forward Party and Independents, were campaigning for the BJP candidates in their respective Assembly segments.
+Responding to a question on support of allies, the Chief Minister said his government's coalition partners, including the Goa Forward Party (GFP)and Independents, were campaigning for the BJP candidates in their respective Assembly segments.

 PTI